brandonchinn178/db_connector/database.md

 - Creates a DatabaseConnector object with the given connection and cursor.

-`DatabaseConnector.connect_mysql([host, username, password, port, database])`
+`DatabaseConnector.connect_mysql([host, username, password, port, database, **kwargs])`

-- Connects to a MySQL server, connecting to localhost on port 3306 by default, optionally with the given username, password, or database.
+- Connects to a MySQL server.
+Connects to localhost by default on port 3306, optionally with the given username, password, and database.
+Additional parameters will be passed into the connect function

-`DatabaseConnector.connect_sqlite([database])`
+`DatabaseConnector.connect_sqlite([database, **kwargs])`

 - Connects to the SQLite database file provided.
 Defaults to the database in RAM.
+Additional parameters will be passed into the connect function

-`DatabaseConnector.connect_postgres([host, username, password, port, database])`
+`DatabaseConnector.connect_postgres([host, username, password, port, database, **kwargs])`

 - Connects to a PostgreSQL server.
 Connects to the Unix socket by default on port 5432, optionally with the given username, password, and database.
+Additional parameters will be passed into the connect function

+`DatabaseConnector.connect_mssql([host, username, password, port, database, **kwargs])`

+- Connects to a Microsoft SQL server.
+Connects to localhost by default on port 1433, optionally with the given username, password, and database.
+Additional parameters will be passed into the connect function

 Instance Variables
 ------------------